Management and Information Technology (MSc) 2017 entry

 For more guidance, see supporting documents and references for postgraduate taught programmes.

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Management and Information Technology MSc page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Management and Information Technology MSc page.
 Information about all programmes from previous years of entry can be found in our archive.

 - The MSc in Management and Information Technology is an interdisciplinary programme combining the skills and experience of leading academics from the School of Management and the School of Computer Science.